Ma Bufang: War against Tibet and Ngoloks

-The Kunlun Middle School was established by Ma Bufang, and it recruited Tibetan students, who were subjected to a harsh military life.
-Ma wanted to use them as translators as he expanded his military domain over land inhabited by Tibetans.
+Ma Bufang established the Kunlun Middle School and used it to recruit Tibetan students, who were subjected to harsh military life.
+The school became an important source of Tibetan translators as Ma expanded his military domain over land inhabited by Tibetans.
 As Ma Bufang defeated more Tibetans, he also drafted them into his army.

 Ma Bufang attacked and demolished a Tibetan Buddhist monastery in Rebgong in 1939, one of the oldest in Amdo.
 Ma Bufang sent his army to destroy and loot the Tsanggar Monastery in 1941; his forces expelled the monks.
 It was not until the Communists took power that the Monastery could be rebuilt; the monks returned in 1953.
 Many of the monasteries attacked by Ma Bufang were associated with the Ngoloks.

 Tibetan tribals in southern Qinghai revolted due to taxation between 1939 and 1941, but they were crushed by "suppression campaigns" and massacred by Ma Bufang which caused a major influx of Tibetan refugees into Tibet from Qinghai.

 A former Tibetan Khampa soldier named Aten, who battled Ma Bufang's forces, provided an account of a battle.
 He described the Chinese Muslims as "fierce".
 After he and his troops were ambushed by 2,000 of Ma Bufang's Chinese Muslim cavalry, he was left with bullet wounds and he "had no illusions as to the fate of most of our group", most of whom were wiped out.
 Aten also asserted that "the Tibetan province of Amdo", was "occupied" by Ma Bufang.